caiorss/Functional-Programming/README.md

 * Pattern Matching

-#### Haskell Features

-* Pure Functional programming language
-* Strong Static Typed Language
-* Type Inference (The haskell compiler deduce the types for you).
-* Lazy Evaluation ( Dealayed evaluation) by default
-* Data Imutability/ Haskell has no variables
-    * Values can be bound to a name and can only be assigned once.
-    * Values can never change.
-* Haskell has not for-loop, while statements.
-* Algebraic Data types
-* Pattern Matching
-* Tail Recursions
-* Compiles to native code.

-#### Concepts

-##### Pure Functions
+### Pure Functions

 Pure functions:

 * Are functions without side effects, like mathematical functions.
 * For the same input the functions always returns the same output.
+* The result of any function call is fully determined by its arguments.
 * Pure functions doens't rely on global variable and doesn't have internal states.
+* They don't do IO, i.e .:. don't print, don't write a file ...
+* Pure functions are stateless
 * Pure functions are deterministic
-* The result of any function call is fully determined by its arguments.

 Why Pure Functions:

 * Composability, one fuction can be connected to another.
-* Can run in parallel, multi threading, multi core and GPU.
+* Can run in parallel, multi threading, multi core, GPU and distributed systems.
 * Better debugging and testing.
 * Predictability